Skip to content

 Seven generations of women in Susana Prather’s family have been lost to the Georgia swamp behind her house, and it looks like Susans is next.
 No matter how she tries to stop it, night after night she’s pulled from her safe bed in a state of sleepwalking, haunted by her own family legacy.
 It’s only a matter of time before she loses her mind and the swamp becomes her grave.
 Unless she can figure out how to break the curse.

-I’ll be honest, I wasn’t crazy about this book the first time I read it.
-The writing is fabulous, but all the talk of superstitions, curses, witchcraft, and paranormal activity made the Christian elements harder to pinpoint.
+I’ll be honest, I have a few reservations about this book.
+1) This has a higher incidence of implied sexual activity than I prefer.
+(See content warning.)
+2) All the superstitions, curses, witchcraft, and paranormal activity make the Christian elements harder to pinpoint.
 However, this is a story about breaking generational cycles—the “I can’t help it” mentality vs. “I’m choosing to be this way”—and it’s played out very effectively through the curses.
 The messages of forgiveness, grace, and redemption are biblical.

-Content warning: Though no sex is confirmed or described, several steamy kissing scenes imply closed-door sexual activity and an undercurrent of lust continues throughout the story.
-Also prevalent is substance abuse by teens, though it’s more about showing the habits that are passed down through generations rather than promoting such activities.
-Readers sensitive to mental health struggles should beware.
+Sexual content: Though no sex is confirmed or described, several steamy kissing scenes imply closed-door sexual activity and an undercurrent of lust continues throughout the story.

 Incidence of graphic violence: Low.
 Violence (suicide, murder, rape, abuse) is implied only through its aftermath.